Posted on:Jun 22, 2020

 For there to be a personal injury case, a person must suffer harm.
 Harm includes compensatory damages.
 If you suffer an injury, this injury must include medical bills, pain and suffering or lost wages.
 If there is no harm, then there is no case.
 For instance, if you were to suffer a broken limb due to a slip and fall accident, you may be unable to work for an extended period.
 Depending on the severity of the break, it could interfere with your ability to carry out the duties of your job.

 The best person to decide whether you have a case is a personal injury lawyer.
 He or she will be able to look at the facts of the case and determine whether it constitutes personal injury.
-To determine if you have a case, contact a lawyer, like a personal injury lawyer from Wieand Law Firm, LLC, as soon as possible.
+To determine if you have a case, contact a lawyer.